The Lilly Research Scholarships

 - at least three senior academics representing relevant disciplines

-- the Head of the College of Science, Engineering & Food Science (chair)
+- the Head of the College of Science, Engineering & Food Science, or nominee (chair)

 The committee will meet at least once a year and as deemed necessary.

-Successful applicants must confirm their intention to take up the Scholarship within ten days of notification and if necessary, arrange visa requirements via the International Education Office, UCC.
+- Successful candidates must confirm their intention to take up the Scholarship within ten days of notification and if necessary, arrange visa requirements via the International Education Office, UCC.